-- 2i) While in the VALUE mode (shown in Figure 4, the default mode after switch on press the right-hand navigator button the SETUP button. - 2ii) This brings up the menu as shown in Figure 5 or Figure 6. - 2iii) Press the right-hand navigator button to access the menu (Figure 7) - 2iv) Use the right-hand button labelled with an arrow to scroll through the menu.
-Highlight "SET ALARM HIGH" or "ALARMS", "ENTER" then scroll to highlight "SET ALARM HIGH" then or press the central ENTER button.
-This brings up the set alarm high menu (shown in Figure 9) - 2v) To set the value at which the alarm is activated, use the right-hand navigator button to highlight the SET TO [## %] option then press the central ENTER button. - 2vi) The central and right-hand + and buttons now enable the limit to be changed in 5%, v1.16 and earlier firmware, or 1% steps v1.17 and later firmware.(This display screen is shown in Figure 10).
+- 2i) While in the VALUE mode (shown in Figure 4, the default mode after switch on press the right-hand navigator button the SETUP button. - 2ii) This brings up the menu as shown in Figure 5 - 2iii) Press the right-hand navigator button to access the menu (Figure 7) - 2iv) Use the right-hand button labelled with an arrow to scroll through the menu.
+Highlight "SET ALARM HIGH" then press the central ENTER button.
+This brings up the set alarm high menu (shown in Figure 9) - 2v) To set the value at which the alarm is activated, use the right-hand navigator button to highlight the SET TO [## %] option then press the central ENTER button. - 2vi) The central and right-hand + and buttons now enable the limit to be changed in 5% steps (This display screen is shown in Figure 10).